jdossgollin/lab-guide/docs/index.md

 # Welcome to the Doss-Gollin Research Group

 This document codifies lab practices and expectations for new and existing group members.
-This remains a living document and a work in progress.
+This is intended to be a living document and remains a work in progress.

 !!! info "Contribute"
-    To suggest changes to this document, fork the [GitHub repository](https://github.com/jdossgollin/lab-guide){:tagret="_blank"} and submit your changes as a pull request.
-    If you don't know how to do that, visit the GitHub repository, [create an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue){target="_blank"}, and we'll show you the rest 😁.
+    See the README file on of the [GitHub repo](https://github.com/jdossgollin/lab-guide/) for detailed instructions

-## Mission Statement
+## Mission

 Our mission is to support the social, environmental, and financial resilience of communities around the world by creatively informing the design and management of infrastructure systems.
 Through mission-oriented basic research guided by community engagement, we develop tools and methods to accurately, transparently, and collaboratively link decisions, outcomes, and preferences.